+As mentioned in Section~\ref{DirofCuts}, a small subset of data with size $n$ is used to merely find a desired direction for applying the cutting hyperplanes, and as such we suggest $n\ll N$.
+For our experiments in Section~\ref{sec_results}, we choose $n=1000$ to find the cutting direction through solving optimization problem~\eqref{PreFinalLik}, which resulted in a small computational overhead.

+Finally, for the choice of $\Delta$, the average number of neighboring data points of each boundary, we suggest setting $\delta=0.1 L$, where $L$ is the width of each subdomain, and $\delta$ is the maximum distance of the neighboring data points to their associated boundary (see Section~\ref{sub_sec_numb_pd}).
+This choice of $\delta$ ensures that the local data points reasonably close to the boundaries when training the boundary functions.
+Moreover, assuming data points are uniformly disturbed in the input domain, we set $100<\Delta<1000$ for subdomains with sizes ranging between 500 and 5000, which reduces computational overhead when training the boundary functions.

-\section{Experimental Results}
+\section{Experimental results}

-In this section we apply SPLK to simulated and real datasets and compare its performance with the competing methods, DDM~\citep{Park} and SPGP~\citep{Snl}.
-We selected the former to evaluate the SPLK's ability to handle non-stationarity and the latter to evaluate SPLK's ability to speed up GP compared with a state-of-the-art sparse approximation method.
-We also present sensitivity analysis regarding the parameters in SPLK and propose some guidelines for their selection.
+In this section, we apply SPLK to four real datasets and compare its performance with local probabilistic regression (LPR) ~\citep{urtasun2008sparse}, Bayesian committee machine (BCM)~\citep{tresp2000bayesian}, bagged Gaussian process (BGP)~\citep{chen2009bagging}, partial independent conditional GP (PIC)~\citep{PIC}, DDM~\citep{park2012gplp}, \comm{and PWK~\citep{park2018patchwork}}.
+We use the BGP, LPR, BCM, and DDM implementations in the GPLP toolbox~\citep{park2012gplp}, PWK and BCM implementations provided by the authors of~\citep{park2018patchwork} and~\cite{schwaighofer2003transductive} respectively.
+We also conduct sensitivity analysis of the parameters in SPLK and propose some guidelines for their selection.